 According to the IRS, the deadline to submit 2021 tax returns or an extension is Monday, April 18, 2022, for most taxpayers.
 By law, holidays impact tax deadlines.
 The due date is April 18th instead of the 15th because of the Emancipation Day holiday in the District of Columbia.
 Taxpayers in Maine or Massachusetts have until April 19th to file due to the Patriots’ Day holiday.
 The deadline to file for those requesting an extension is October 17, 2022.

-We constantly look for opportunities to execute tax-loss harvesting trades.
+We periodically look for opportunities to execute tax-loss harvesting trades in actively managed portfolios.
 Typically, the best instances occur during significant market declines – the most recent best examples are December 2018 and February/March 2020.
 In 2022, we have started to tax loss harvest positions when appropriate.
 If the market declines further, we will increase the tax loss harvesting.
 Remember that no strategy assures success.
 All investing involves risk, including loss of principal.

 Having a dynamic process and the proper technology to tax loss harvest is critically important as market declines occur frequently.
 The S&P 500 has averaged a peak-to-trough decline of about -15% each year since 1928 despite producing a total annualized return of +9.7% over the same period.
 (Source: Bloomberg).
 Historically, equity markets have recovered from recessions and downturns; however, past performance is no guarantee of future returns.
 It is important to consider your own risk tolerance, financial circumstances, and time horizon when investing.
 When the inevitable market decline happens, we try to make lemonade out of lemons by tax-loss harvesting and rebalancing portfolios.
 These activities can provide significant benefits by capturing losses and/or reallocating to more attractive securities.
 Rebalancing a portfolio may cause you to incur tax liabilities and/or transaction costs and does not assure a profit or protect against a loss.

 At Winthrop Wealth, we apply a total net worth approach to both comprehensive financial planning and investment management.
-Financial planning drives the investment strategy and provides a roadmap to each client’s unique goals and objectives.
-The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, optimizes account structures, considers tax minimization strategies, and continuously evaluates financial risks as circumstances and/or goals change.
+We believe financial planning drives the investment strategy and provides a roadmap to each client’s unique goals and objectives.
+The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, seeks to optimize account structures, considers tax mitigation strategies, and periodically evaluates financial risks as circumstances and/or goals change.
 The investment management process is designed to provide well-diversified portfolios constructed with a methodology based on prudent risk management, asset allocation, and security selection.
 It is important to remember that no investment strategy assures success or protects against loss.
 Asset allocation does not ensure a profit or protect against loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.